 Those who aren't interested in full Amazon Prime don't need to worry about the free trial, since the standalone Prime Video subscription also comes with a 30-day trial.
 Win-win!

 While the streaming service does feature ads, they are Amazon-branded.
 This means they won't be completely irrelevant, but at the same time, they are easily skippable, and only come at the beginning of videos.

 Amazon Prime Video is in no way perfect.
 Its issues on both platforms can be pretty frustrating.
 But, to me, that frustration countered by the largest video library on this list, and the great perks a Prime membership can give.

 Hulu has just shy of 1,500 movies available to stream.
 That's not too shabby, and you get a healthy mix of old and new, with titles ranging from excellent, to ... well, maybe you'll want to read some reviews before watching willy-nilly.

-Where Hulu shines is in its app, at least on Android.
-The Android app has a funky design that goes against the normal green and gray theme Hulu usually goes for.
+Where Hulu shines is in its app.
+The Hulu app has a funky design that goes against the normal green and gray theme Hulu usually goes for.
 What makes the app really special, however, is in its quality control.

 I'm not talking about Hulu closely policing its movie selection.
 Hulu is the only app that lets you choose what video quality you'd like to stream in while you are streaming.
 Need to conserve your data?
 Switch your stream to Low-quality, all without stopping the movie you're watching.
 Want Hulu to play at full quality, no matter how much it needs to buffer?
 You can do that, too.
 Hulu gives you up to 1080p on mobile, so you can fight your slow connection to watch your movie in the highest resolution possible.